federicabardini/UiAdactinTests/README.md

 ## Prerequirements
 - Maven installed
 - Chrome installed
-- Chrome driver installed and available in the PATH environment variable
 - At least one build configuration file available in the Resources Package, containing the build url as, for example:

     url.login=http://adactin.com/HotelApp/index.php